 Futures bets refer to propositions that usually predict how a team will fare during the regular season or postseason.
 Odds for how a team might finish within their division, league, or if they have a chance to win the World Series will be set very early by most sportsbooks.

-Odds to win baseball’s championship in 2022 have been up for months, with the LA Dodgers the pre-season favorite.
-The Dodgers were +550 to win the World Series at BetMGM on March 22.
+Odds to win baseball’s championship in 2023 have been up for months, with the defending champion Houston Astros the pre-season favorite.
+The Astros were +600 to win the World Series at BetMGM on March 21.

 For division champions, teams that are considered very likely to win a weaker division might be listed with negative odds.
-For example, the White Sox are listed as -190 to win the AL Central ahead of the 2022 season, which means a $100 investment would only net you $52.63 if they were to win.
+For example, the Cadinals are listed as -125 to win the NL Central ahead of the 2023 season, which means a $100 investment would only net you $80 if they were to win.

 What are the lowest and highest MLB win total propositions?

-According to BetMGM, the LA Dodgers have the highest win total prop at 96.5.
-The Baltimore Orioles have the lowest at 62.5.
+According to Caesars, the Houston Astros have the highest win total prop at 95.5.
+The Oakland A’s have the lowest at 59.5.